django-ftl/django-ftl/docs/usage.rst

    main = Bundle(['myapp/main.ftl'])

-:class:`~django_ftl.bundles.Bundle` takes a single positional argument which is a list of FTL files.
+:class:`~django_ftl.bundles.Bundle` takes a single required positional argument which is a list of FTL files.
 See API docs for other arguments.

 Activating a language